ualberta-cmput301/ualberta-cmput301.github.io/content/individual/assignment1.md

         for each day, including total counts and frequencies.
     -   **User-Friendly Interface:** The app must provide a simple and attractive user interface to enhance ease of use.
+    -   **Note:** Your app does not need to have a database with database persistence.
+Session persistence is fine.

 2. Deliverables: